KemiOm/Equal-Education/README.md

 ## ← index.html
 This is your homepage.
 It should be the first page that you work on.

-## ← about.html
-This will be your about page.

 ## ← take-action.html
 This will hold your action item checklist and action description.